 But lately in Iceland there’s been a debate.
 Because the Yule Lads have started to leave fruit for some children and iPods for others.
 At school the next morning, the children compare gifts… and those with fruit are understandably disgruntled.

-In a rather amusing effort to quell the rising unrest among the Icelandic children, my mother in law (from Iceland) has been posting a selfie video every morning for the last week on Facebook to find the gift in her boot.
+In a rather amusing effort to quell the rising unrest among the Icelandic children, my mother in law who hails from Iceland, has been posting a selfie video every morning for the last week on Facebook to find the gift in her boot.
 The first day it was two candles, the second rubber casings for her earphones, the third a meal with friends and the fourth nothing…because she didn’t go to bed early.
 However big or small the gift is, she thanks the Yule Lad and where she didn’t get anything resolves to go to bed early the next day.
 It’s her way of pointing out that gratitude has nothing to do with how expensive the gift is.

 The madness of consumerism around Christmas combined with the pervasive myth of ‘naughty or nice’ is for me yet another reason to tell the truth about Santa Claus.
 When children justify their worth relative to each other in terms of the amount of gifts they get from a benevolent father figure, there’s something wrong with this picture.
 Because er, ***spoiler alert***, the gift has nothing to do with how good or badly the child has behaved, and everything to do with their parents’ financial situation and their attitude to gift giving.